 Sun Life Real Assets Private Pool

-Sun Life Real Assets Private Pool (Series F), (the Fund) returned -2.12% in Q2, underperforming its benchmark by 281 basis points.
-While the global natural resources and infrastructure component outperformed their underlying benchmarks, the global infrastructure and global real estate components lagged.
+The Sun Life Real Assets Private Pool - Series F (“the Fund”) returned +10.5% in Q3.
+While the global natural resources and infrastructure components outperformed their benchmarks, the global real estate component lagged.

-In terms of relative positioning, the Fund maintains a tilt to global natural resources to take advantage of the secular tailwinds driving clean energy and environmental sustainability.
-These sectors are the focus of government spending and new regulation around the world.
-In turn, the Fund remains modestly underweight global infrastructure and global real estate investment trusts (REIT).
+In terms of relative positioning, the Fund maintains a tilt towards global natural resources to take advantage of the secular tailwinds driving clean energy and environmental sustainability, which are the focus of government spending plans and new regulation around the world.
+The Fund remains modestly underweight in global real estate investment trusts (REITs).

-The real estate component of the Fund underperformed its benchmark due to negative stock selection in timber, multi-residential, industrial and health care facilities.
-The strategy continues to favour apartments, manufactured homes, self-storage and industrial properties as well as grocery chains anchored in strip malls.
+The real estate component of the Fund underperformed the FTSE EPRA/NAREIT Developed Index by 220 bps.
+A sector underweight and negative stock selection in specialized, retail and healthcare REITs detracted from performance.
+Stock selection in hotel & resort and multi-residential REITs helped performance.
+The strategy continues to favour apartments, manufactured homes, self-storage and industrial properties as well as strip malls anchored by groceries.

-Compound returns %1 Since inception 10 Year 5 Year 3 Year 1 Year Q2
+Compound returns %1 Since inception 10 Year 5 Year 3 Year 1 Year Q3

 Sun Life Real Assets Private Pool - Series A